learn-with-me/Software-Engineering-Fundamentals/local-development/mongodb.md

     $ mongod
 3. Terminal 2: Execute the following command and following sequence to setup the database
     $ mongo // opens up the mongo shell
+    > show dbs // Display the list of available databases
+    > use <database_name> // You can select existing database or create new with this command and set it to use
+    > db // Execute to verify if the database you expected is in use

 ```